jumpjumptiger007/batch-email/README.md

 ### Complete Workflow

 1. **Initial Setup**:
-   - Create the database
+   - Use the included example database or create your own: `python create-database.py`
-   - Import your existing marketing list
+   - If creating your own, import your marketing list: `python sync-subscribers.py --import examples/recipients.csv`
-   - Set up the unsubscribe web service
+   - Set up the unsubscribe web service: `python unsubscribe-handler.py`

-2. **Before Each Campaign**:
+2. **Before Each Campaign** (Important):
-   - Update your recipient CSV
-   - Create a filtered version excluding unsubscribed users
-   - Prepare your email templates
+   - Always run the sync command to update subscription status: `python sync-subscribers.py --sync-all`
+   - This step is critical as the CSV file won't automatically update when users unsubscribe
+   - The sync command ensures you don't send emails to people who have unsubscribed since your last campaign
+   - Alternatively, use the pre-filtered example: `examples/filtered_output.csv`

 3. **Sending the Campaign**:
-   - Run the batch email sender with your templates and filtered list
+   - Run the batch email sender with your templates and updated recipient list
+   - You can use the provided filtered example: `examples/filtered_output.csv`
+   - The sender will respect the 'subscribed' column in your CSV file
    - Monitor the logs for sending status

 4. **After Sending**:
    - Keep the unsubscribe service running to collect unsubscribe requests
    - Review unsubscribe reasons to improve future campaigns
+   - Next time you send a campaign, start again from step 2

 ## Unsubscribe Page Integration